Conus nadaensis

 Genus:-Eugeniconus Species:-nobilis victor subsp.

-Synonyms:- vincoomnes Lichtenstein,
+vincoomnes Lichtenstein, 1794

 Geographic Range:-Islands of Bali- Flores Strait Area

-Habitat:-In 1 to 10 m; on sand bottom with Foraminifera, where water is
+Habitat:-In 1 to 10 m; on sand bottom with Foraminifera, where water is clear and with slight currents.

 Discussion:-No Data